mhart/ai-to-the-world-mcp-workshop/README.md

 ### Step 6: Building a Persistent Todo App
 Build a complete todo list application that maintains state between conversations, allowing AI assistants to remember tasks for users.

+### Step 7: Customize Your MCP Server with AI Assistance
+Use AI tools like Claude Code or Cursor to create your own custom MCP tools, connecting to APIs and services that interest you.
+This step encourages creative exploration and showcases how AI can accelerate your development workflow.

 ## Additional Resources

 - [Model Context Protocol (MCP) Documentation](https://modelcontextprotocol.io/)